ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/etl/olap.markdown

 * The **OLAP ETL task** creates an ETL process from a RavenDB database to an [AWS S3 bucket](https://aws.amazon.com/s3/), a type of storage available on Amazon Web Services.

-* The data is encoded in the [_Parquet_ format](https://parquet.apache.org/documentation/latest/), an alternative to CSV that is much faster to query.
+* The data is encoded in the [Apache Parquet format](https://parquet.apache.org/documentation/latest/), an alternative to CSV that is much faster to query.
 Unlike CSV, Parquet groups the data according to its column (by field) instead of by row (by document).

 * The data can then be queried using [AWS Athena](https://aws.amazon.com/athena/), an SQL query engine